 - Physical and electronic gift cards

 In many cases, these items are sold in online marketplaces, or OM’s.
-These OM’s have essentially become storefronts for perpetrators in ORC, avenues for liquidating stolen items and turning them into cash.
+These OM’s have become virtual storefronts for perpetrators in ORC, avenues for liquidating stolen items and turning them into cash.
 Some examples of Online Marketplaces are:

 - Offer Up